top of page

 It means printing scripts.

 But it's best to go through a day in the life of a writers' production assistant.
-This is an example of one of the days I would have on a network comedy when I was a writers' PA...
+This is an example of one of the days I used to have on a network comedy when I was a writers' PA...

 • Come in at 9am and check the fridge, make sure everything's stocked up.
 If we need anything, there may be a trip to Ralph's, the local LA grocery store needed.